This page lists tropes associated with the Gods and Cosmic Entities in Child of the Storm.

 - Last of His Kind: If he is still alive, he believes this (not knowing about Clark), and is speculated by Frigga to have flown off to some dark corner of the universe to grieve for his lost people.

 - Name's the Same: As his distant descendant.
-This is probably not a coincidence.
+In a flashback, Jor-El confirms that this is not a coincidence.